 – Do you want a drink of water?
 (Point to the water)

 When a bird takes a drink of water again be sure to say water.

 Another example, if you give them a bath, talk to them about it.

 – Want a bath?
 (Point to mist spray)

 After enough contextualized repetition, they may soon use those phrases to get what they want from you.
 There may be no specific time period.

 Another tip is to create some “drama” or have the phrase associated with something of importance to it.

 Teaching a parrot how to talk really depends more on how much attention they get from you.
 It may sound really boring, but you will have to repeat the focus word several times a day.
 At least an hour a day for a couple of weeks.

 Basically, the more the better.
-Say it whenever you are around it or cleaning its cage, feeding it or petting it.
+Say it whenever you are around the parrot or cleaning its cage, feeding it, or petting it.
 Every chance you get and every opportunity.

 Say the words a little slower than normal and always exactly the same way with the same tone.